 When called to give evidence, the witness will be asked whether they wish to swear an oath (on the bible), or make a solemn affirmation (a non-religious oath).
 No matter which type of oath made, the effect is that the witness is bound to tell the truth.
 All answers must be honest, based on the best of their recollection or a contemporaneous document.

 The witness provides evidence ordinarily in three stages:

 - examination in chief;

 - cross examination; and

-Examination in chief is ordinarily commenced by the legal representative whom acts for the party for which the witnesses’ Affidavit was filed.
-The examination in chief normally confirms details of the witness (name, address and occupation), the date in which the Affidavit was filed and raise any errors in the Affidavit that must be corrected.
+Examination in chief is ordinarily begun by the legal representative who acts for the party for whom the witness’s affidavit was filed.
+The examination in chief normally confirms details of the witness (name, address and occupation), the date in which the affidavit was filed and raise any errors in the affidavit that must be corrected.

-Then, the legal representative for the opposing party commences cross-examination.
-The aim of the legal representative is to damage the witnesses’ credibility (to weaken such evidence provided in their filed Affidavit) or obtain admissions that support their (opposing) case.
+Then, the legal representative for the opposing party conducts cross-examination.
+The aim is to damage the witness’s credibility (to weaken such evidence provided in their filed affidavit) or obtain admissions that support their (opposing) case.
 It is therefore important for the witness to:

 - listen carefully to the specific question asked;

 - ensure the question is understood prior to answering;

 - answer the question honestly, in the most direct way;